metricationmatters/research/proposals/AreaAndVolume.md

 I've not heard people talk about the proper way to say square meter and cubic meter with numbers and prefixes.

-I don't thihk it Is "50 kilo square meter".
+I don't think it is "50 kilo square meter".

 I don't think it is "50 milli cubic meter".